 How to Apply for Social Security Disability Survivor Benefits

-As long as all of the requirements are met, the widow/widower can apply for survivor’s benefits.
+As long as all you can meet all the requirements, you can apply for survivor’s benefits.
 Here are ways to apply:

-- You are not able to apply online.
+- You cannot apply for these benefits online.

-- Once you get a hold of your local office, request an appointment with an SSA agent.
+- Once you contact your local office, request an appointment with an SSA agent.

-- Those who are disabled can speed up the application process by filling out an Adult Disability Report and bringing it to their scheduled appointment.
+- Disabled claimants can speed up the application process by filling out an Adult Disability Report and bringing it to their scheduled appointment.

 You must bring the following documentation with you to your appointment at your local Social Security office: